opengamer29/android-mainframer/README.md

 **In fact, this repo is only my personal readme and shouldn't be used by anyone :D.**

+And it's work.
+With i7-9700 - 6 CPUs and 8 GB of RAM avaliable for docker - it descrease time of clean build for application with pretty huge database and 20 modules it takes less than 5 minutes instead of 20 on my 2,9 GHz Dual-Core Intel Core i5, 16 GB RAM macbook.

 Mainframer repository - https://github.com/buildfoundation/mainframer

 I've used the second version of mainframer.
 But this docker image can be used for 3 version too.